18F/handbook/pages/travel-and-leave/leave.md

 You can only take advanced annual leave in the amount that you would earn back by the end of the current
 [leave year](https://www.opm.gov/policy-data-oversight/pay-leave/leave-administration/fact-sheets/leave-year-beginning-and-ending-dates/),
 and you cannot request more than 80 hours.
+TTS has a [Annual Leave Calculator](https://docs.google.com/spreadsheets/d/15iEWRsP2n0Im30bfMVW_L-sHwRgCs6jMdHxgoIQcseg/edit#gid=1453802911) that you can use for this calculation.

 For example: It is June 19th, 2022, and the
 [2022 Leave Year](https://www.opm.gov/policy-data-oversight/pay-leave/leave-administration/fact-sheets/leave-year-beginning-and-ending-dates/)
 ends on December 31st.
 You [earn 4 annual leave hours per pay period]({% page "/travel-and-leave/leave/#annual-leave" %}) and there are 14 pay periods left until December 31st.
-You will earn 84 more annual leave hours (13 pay periods x 6 hours per pay period).
-Therefore, you can request the 80 maximum advanced annual leave hours.
+You will earn 56 more annual leave hours (14 pay periods x 4 hours per pay period).
+Therefore, you can request up to 56 advanced annual leave hours.

 #### Requesting advanced annual leave in HR Links